HIKING IN THE MAJESTIC WHITE MOUNTAINS… PADDLING WHITEWATER IN MAINE… LEARNING HOW TO COOK AND SET UP CAMP…

 WILDERNESS TRIP PROGRAM

-Camp Arcadia’s Wilderness Trip program is offered to campers who have demonstrated ability in Canoeing, Campcraft and longer distance hiking.
-Campers can choose to do a Wilderness Canoe trip, a Wilderness Mountain trip, or both!
+We offer a Wilderness Trip program to campers who have demonstrated ability in Canoeing, Campcraft and longer distance hiking.
+Our campers can choose a Wilderness Canoe trip, a Wilderness Mountain trip, or both!

 Over the course of our 7 week session, we offer 2 three-day Wilderness trips.
 We also offer 1 five day trip for more experienced campers.
-The purpose of our Wilderness Canoe trips is to give our campers the chance to put their skills in Canoeing and Campcraft into practice, while enjoying the natural beauty of Maine!
+Our Wilderness Canoe trips give our campers the chance to put their skills in Canoeing and Campcraft into practice, while enjoying the natural beauty of Maine!

-Campers will go on a Whitewater practice a week before the trip departs.
+Campers go on a Whitewater practice a week before they depart on a whitewater trip.
 In the past, campers and staff have paddled the St. John, St. Croix and Allagash rivers, and Umbagog, Rangeley and Eziscohos lakes.

-Days before the trip departs, campers become involved in planning the multi-day menu.
-Campers will be making nutritional and unique meals while on the trip!
-Participants on our past trips have enjoyed making ‘pineapple upside down cake’ in a reflector oven, as well as hearty pasta dishes and homemade cinnamon rolls.
+Days before a trip departs, we involve the campers going on the trip in planning the multi-day menu.
+Campers cook nutritional and unique meals while on the trip!
+Participants on past trips have enjoyed ‘pineapple upside down cake’ made in reflector ovens, as well as hearty pasta dishes and homemade cinnamon rolls.

-Everyone is involved.
-We encourage all campers to help prepare, cook and clean up after each meal.
-Duties are rotated: some will attend to the fire while others will set up tents, kitchen tarps and shelter.
-We also involve the campers in equipment planning.
+Everyone on a trip is involved.
+We encourage all the campers to help prepare, cook and clean up after each meal.
+Duties are rotated: some attend to the fire while others set up tents, kitchen tarps and shelter.
+We involve the campers in equipment planning.
 Quantities for cooking and setting up shelter are listed and checked before packing begins.
-We ask campers to think about items like rope, stoves, tarps, forks and fuel and how many will be needed for the expedition.
-With our guidance, campers will learn to pack sensibly and carefully.
+We ask the campers to think about items like rope, stoves, tarps, forks and fuel and how many are needed for the expedition.
+With our guidance, campers learn to pack sensibly and carefully.

-We offer a 3-5 day Wilderness trip for campers who have an interest in both hiking and camping.
-We take them through the same process for packing and planning as for Canoe trips.
-Campers interested in Wilderness mountain trips will do a longer ‘warm-up’ hike together a week before the big trip departs.
+We offer a 3-5 day wilderness trip for campers who have an interest in hiking and camping.
+We take them through the same process for packing and planning as for canoe trips.
+Campers interested in wilderness mountain trips will do a longer ‘warm-up’ hike together a week before the big trip departs.
 Each year, we select a new destination for our Wilderness trip.
-In the past, we have hiked Mt.
-Katahdin in Baxter State Park, the Pemigewassett and Franconia Wilderness in New Hampshire and the Bigelow Range in Maine.
-Our Wilderness trips are either backpacking or base camping.
+In the recent past, we have hiked Mt.
+Katahdin in Baxter State Park, the Pemigewassett and Franconia Wildernesses in New Hampshire and the Bigelow Range in Maine.
+Our wilderness trips are either backpacking or base camping.

 We teach the campers the principles of leave-no-trace camping.
-All equipment, tents and food will be carried in backpacks.
-Campers will learn how to use lightweight camping stoves, how to pack efficiently and plan a menu that is rich in protein but also lightweight.
+All equipment, tents and food are carried in backpacks.
+Campers learn how to use lightweight camping stoves, how to pack efficiently and plan a menu rich in protein but also lightweight.

 Base Camp Trips:

-Our food and equipment is kept at the campsite, rather than campers packing it on their backs.
-Packing for 5 days of equipment, cooking and fire building requires more consideration, but also allows campers to plan a more comprehensive (and gourmet) menu!
+Our food and equipment is kept at the campsite.
+Packing for 5 days of equipment, cooking and fire building requires more consideration, but allows our campers to plan a comprehensive (and gourmet) menu!